woofwoofinc/cargo-sphinx/docs/index.rst

 Running Clippy Lints
 --------------------
 Clippy_ is a Rust linter.
-Currently it has to be run manually since Cargo GitHub Pages targets Rust stable and Clippy requires Rust nightly.
+Currently it has to be run manually since Cargo Sphinx targets Rust stable and Clippy requires Rust nightly.
 Switching versions is easy with ``rustup`` - use the following to lint the repository:

 .. code:: bash